Aref-Akminasi/aws-developer-associate/IAM.md

 ### KMS Access

 - A user must have the proper IAM permissions to access the key even if the KMS key policy allows every one
-- If the policy explicitly allow a user in the principal, the user doesn't need an IAM policy
+- If the KMS policy explicitly allow a user in the principal, the user doesn't need an IAM policy

 ## IAM - Pass Role